 PANCHMEL or PANCHRATNA RAJASTHANI DHAL (FODMAP friendly)

 This famous dhal is made with 5 different varieties of lentils hence the name (panch which means 5 and ratna means jewel).
-In Rajasthan it is served with baati (wheat flour shaped into balls and roasted).
+In Rajasthan it is served with baati (wheat flour dough shaped into balls and roasted).
 This is a simple but very tasty dhal recipe and will possibly become your favourite once you try it.
-Incidentally this a great recipe for people on a FODMAP diet - no onion or garlic.
+Incidentally this perfect for people on a FODMAP diet - no onion or garlic.

 - Rinse 1/4 cup of each of the following dhals then soak overnight.
 If you have a pressure cooker, you can soak for just 1 hour.